SHARE

 Whether or not you can visit the Amalfi coast, you can capture its essence with my Lemon Gelato.
 I’ve poured all my love for lemon into this recipe, aiming to recreate the best I tasted along those stunning cliffs.

 To whip up this Italian classic at home, start with the best lemons you can find.
-While Amalfi lemons are hard to come by outside Italy, I recommend using organic lemons for their superior flavor, as well as their lack of pesticide residues and wax.
-Organic lemons are also most aromatic, which enhances this gelato’s aroma and taste.
+While Amalfi lemons are hard to come by outside Italy, I recommend using organic lemons whenever possible, especially since this recipe uses both the zest and the juice.

 A crate full of freshly picked lemons in Amalfi, Italy